Skip to main content

 • Use Preview Capture trigger to make thumbnail appear faster for collectors

-• When preview is being captured on our virtual machine it opens the project with a additional parameter machine=true in the URL parameter.
+• When preview is being captured on our virtual machine it opens the project with an additional parameter machine=true in the URL parameters.
 You can obtain this flag yourself using

 const isMachine = new URLSearchParams(window.location.search).get("machine");